motorcycle 101 guides

 When evaluating 900 motorcycle crashes, only 40% of the riders wore motorcycle helmets but the accidents were never caused by their headgear obscuring their vision.

-Most motorcycle crashes occur when traveling short distances of at least 5 miles and when moving at speeds at least 30 miles per hour.
+*Most motorcycle crashes occur when traveling short distances of at least 5 miles and when moving at speeds of at least 30 miles per hour.

 Motorcyclists wearing headgear are three times as likely to survive severe or fatal head injuries compared to motorcyclists who do not.